netdata/blog/README.md

 - Use [code blocks](https://docusaurus.io/docs/markdown-features/code-blocks) and tell the code block what language to use so it looks as pretty as possible.
 - If you have images you can upload them to your PR and just use the github url for them.
 Better would be to make a folder for your post and include images locally.
 See [this post](https://github.com/netdata/blog/tree/master/blog/2022-10-19-pandas-python) as an example.
 - If you want to work locally you can create a development preview of the site with `npm install` and then `npm run start`.
 If builds successfully a local version of the blog will be at: http://localhost:3000/
+- Use https://socialsharepreview.com/ to check the url before sharing on social media sites.
+This is to make sure it appears nice when shared on social.

 ### Installation